bkatsevych/stock-app/README.md

 ### How to launch

-The project is powered by [Vite](https://vitejs.dev/guide/), thus in order to start it up you need to run these commands in your terminal after cloning the repo:
+The project is powered by [Vite](https://vitejs.dev/guide/), thus in order to start it up you need to run these commands in your terminal after cloning the repo: -`npm install` -`npm run dev`
-`npm install`
-`npm run dev`

 ### Assets